CS2613-FA23/explorationactivity1-JackHuyn/README.md

     Manipulate data

         dropna()
-            Return a new Data Framge that empty all rows that contain null value fillna()
+            Return a new created Data Framge that empty all rows that contain null value

+        fillna()
-            Return a new Data Framge that fill all rows that contain null value with a given value
+            Return a new created Data Framge that fill all rows that contain null value with a given value

         mean()
             return average of a row/ column

         median()
-            return middle value of a row/ column mode()
+            return middle value of a row/ column

+        mode()
             return most frequenly value of a row/ column